-Today I’m sharing 10 Tips for Staining a Fence.
-Simple, practical and helpful, and all in the hope that I can help to make the job of staining your own fence, just a little easier!
-Thank you to CIL Paints for providing the paint for this project.
+Here are 10 Tips for Staining a Fence that are simple, practical and helpful!
+I hope it helps to make the job of staining your own fence just a little easier!

 We’ve been in our current home for almost 12 years now, and it has reached that point in time where many things are needing a refresh.
 Our backyard fence was one of those things.
 It had grown tired, faded and in desperate need of a pick me up, and a fresh new coat of stain was just the thing it needed.

 Painting a fence is one of those jobs that can suck the life right out of you…it’s back breaking work, and takes time.
 But when it’s done, it is well worth the effort it took to stain it.
 I mean seriously, with the state of our fence as it was, anything would look better!

 I was determined to get this job done because I just knew the end result would be worth it, and it was!
 I’m so thrilled with how it looks now…hopefully we won’t have to stain it again for many years to come!

 We are SO thrilled with the results…our fence looks brand new!
 And all it took was a few days, one coat of paint and a lot of patience.
 I just put in my earbuds, listened to music and got it done…I’m really relieved to have this project completed.